 - Plan your outfits before packing and dress in layers instead of packing complete outfits.

 - Roll your clothes instead of folding them.

 - Wear your heaviest items on the plane.

-- You are probably going to have some rainy days, so bring an umbrella, which you can use to cover yourself from the rain and snow.
+- You are probably going to have some rainy days, so bring an umbrella, which you can use to protect yourself from the rain and snow.

 - Wear a scarf for warmth.
 Scarves also help diversify your outfits, giving you a different look when you are wearing the same outwear day in and day out!